HumanSignal/label-studio/docs/source/blog/webhook-blog.md

     --query 'Policy.Arn')
 ```

-Attach the policy to the role that runs the lambda function:
+Attach the policy to the role that runs the AWS Lambda function.
+From the command line, run the following:
 ```bash
 aws iam attach-role-policy --role-name LsCustomWebhook --policy-arn $POLICY_ARN
 ```

 ### Set up the Lambda function

-First, download, save, and zip up the example AWS Lambda function that does the following:
+After setting up the IAM role with the necessary permission policies, create and set up the Lambda function.

-- process the label studio ANNOTATION_CREATED event
+This Lambda function is written in Python and counts the number of annotations created in Label Studio, based on the ANNOTATION_CREATED webhook event payload sent from Label Studio.
+After a "ready to train" checkpoint of 16 annotations is reached, the Lambda function invokes the Amazon SageMaker pipeline and starts the training process.

-- parses the body for the count of annotations created and the project details
+16 annotations is the minimum number of annotations for ResNet50 model training, but if your dataset is larger than the one used in this example, you might want to update the function to use a greater number of annotations, such as 50 or 100.
+The number of annotations that you might want to specify for initial training would also be different than this use case, wherein we're retraining a pre-trained model to focus on a specific bird use case.

-update the pipeline name to match the pipeline that you created
+Copy and save the following Python code as `LsCustomWebhook.py`:
 ```python
 import json
 import boto3